Lacvarosz/Project-L/README.md

 : This is responsible for the PC's answeres.
 One react scribes a possible chooseble answere.

 ### Parameters
-Its possible to infinite count of parameters, but the program uses only 5 parameters.
+Its possible to define infinite count of parameters, but the program uses only 5 parameters.

 - text *(text)*
 : This is the text of an action.